 Bus priority measures on the core network may be important in both scenarios.

-Delivering significant rail and light rail improvements may be unsustainable in the pragmatic scenario, and may represent a substantial opportunity cost where other policies can better support access.
+Delivering significant rail and light rail improvements may be unsustainable in the "Within Local Control" scenario, and may represent a substantial opportunity cost where other policies can better support access.